opendatasoft/ods-documentation/source/publishing_data/06_configuring_metadata/interoperability_metadata.rst

   * * Name
     * Usage
   * * Domain
-    * Indicate the domain in the textbox.
+    * Indicate the domain (as expected by opendata.swiss) in the textbox.
   * * Rights
     * Indicate the rights in the textbox.